parzival611/Belly-Button-Biodiversity/README.md

+# JavaScript Plotly

-#JavaScript Plotly features interactive dashboard served using Flask and powered by JavaScript, D3, and Plotly.
+JavaScript Plotly features interactive dashboard served using Flask and powered by JavaScript, D3, and Plotly.
 Hosted by Heroku here:

 https://belly-app.herokuapp.com/